 - Total concepts

-Once three of these numbers are known, you can use the following formulas to calculate the fourth number:
+Once three are known, use these formulas to calculate the fourth:

 -